capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/NFT/secret-NFT/prepare-assets.md

 # How to prepare Secret NFT assets

-- Off-Chain Metadata: Secret NFT metadata, Secret Media Metadata
+A Ternoa Secret NFT is a unique type of NFT that incorporates encrypted data, making it more secure and exclusive than a Basic NFT.
+Only the current owner of the Secret NFT has access to the encrypted data at any given time.

-- Ternoa IPFS Client + one line helper: secretNftEncryptAndUploadFile - Encrypts and uploads a file on an IFPS gateway.
+There are two ways to create a Secret NFT: either by adding a secret to an existing Basic NFT or by creating a new Secret NFT from scratch.
+In both cases, you will need to [prepare the Basic NFT assets](/for-developers/guides/NFT/basic-NFT/prepare-assets) beforehand.

-A Ternoa Secret NFT is composed of three files: a public asset file (e.g. image, video, music), a secret asset file (e.g. image, video, music) and a metadata json file.
-The asset file CID is nested into the metadata file and the three files are stored on IPFS (Interplanetary File Systems) with their dedicated hashes.
+A Ternoa Secret NFT comprises two additional files: a secret asset file (such as an image, video, or music file) and a metadata JSON file for the secret.
+To ensure maximum security and exclusivity, the secret asset file must be encrypted, and the encrypted file is nested within the metadata file.
+Both files are stored on IPFS (Interplanetary File Systems) with unique hashes dedicated to each file.

 IPFS (Interplanetary File Systems) is one of the solution we recommend to upload NFTs medias and other associated metadatas.
 Thus offchain datas are stored in a fully decentralized way and only the link to this metadata is stored on-chain as part of the NFT.
 This link is frequently a fingerprint called a cryptographic ID (e.g. `Qmf5RHhnUjSCfCN9d1Ee6sUWxe3Eqvogw1cTsssrxAxtPn`).
 IPFS files are accessible using those hashes.